-Problem Statement
+1.3 Problem Statement

 The most ordinary foams are made from polymers.
 In general, polymeric foams are suitable as energy absorption devices and heat insulators.
 Unfortunately, polymeric foams offer a highly irregular cell structure, mostly closed channels and are very conventional.
 Sandwich structures with closed channel cellular materials may retain air and humidity.
 Humidity retention is one of the problems in aeroplane sandwich construction.
 This issue may lead to an increase in the overall weight of the sandwich structure and degrading of the core properties.
-Traditional sandwich core material such as polymeric foams and honeycomb cores exhibit poor air flow exchange.
+Traditional sandwich core material such as polymeric foams and honeycomb cores exhibit poor airflow exchange.
 Therefore, corrugated-core geometries from composite material that has a good strength to weight ratio with an open channel will be studied.
-The corrugated channel will allow good air flow to remove humidity while composite with trapezoidal geometry will increase the mechanical performance.
-Thus, the mechanical performance of the corrugated channel will be investigated in this project.
+Corrugated channel will allow airflow and remove humidity while composite with trapezoidal geometry expect to increase the mechanical performance.
+Thus, the mechanical performance of the corrugated channel will be investigated in this study.